cockpit-project/cockpit-project.github.io/running.md

 {:.note}
 These commands require a POSIX compatible shell like `bash`.
 For other shells like `fish`, temporarily run `bash -i`.

-Cockpit is included in Ubuntu 17.04 and later, and available [as an official backport](https://help.ubuntu.com/community/UbuntuBackports) for 16.04 LTS and later.
+Cockpit is available in Ubuntu 17.04 and later, and available [as an official backport](https://help.ubuntu.com/community/UbuntuBackports) for 16.04 LTS and later.

 We recommend installing or updating the latest version from backports.
 This repository is enabled by default, but if you customized apt sources you might need to [enable them manually](https://help.ubuntu.com/community/UbuntuBackports#Enabling_Backports).